 Welcome to the Fellowship of Evangelical Churches

-- We dedicate ourselves to teaching the Bible for spiritual maturity and for equipping people for ministry.
+- teaching the Bible for spiritual maturity and for equipping people for ministry.

 The FEC Conference has a strong evangelical commitment and mission to propagate the Gospel nationally and internationally.